 - (2) For a partnership or sole proprietorship.
 By a general partner or the proprietor, respectively; or - (3) For a municipality, State, Federal, or other public agency.
 By either a principal executive officer or ranking elected official.
-For purposes of this section, a principal executive officer of a Federal agency includes: (i) The chief executive officer of the agency, or (ii) a senior executive officer having responsibility for the overall operations of a principal geographic unit of the agency (e.g., Regional Administrators of EPA).
+For purposes of this section, a principal executive officer of a Federal agency includes: (i) The chief executive officer of the agency, or (ii) a senior executive officer having responsibility for the overall operations of a principal geographic unit of the agency (e.g., Regional Administrators of EPA). - b.

-- b.
 All reports required by permits, and other information requested by the Director shall be signed by a person described in paragraph (a) of this section, or by a duly authorized representative of that person.
 A person is a duly authorized representative only if: - (1) The authorization is made in writing by a person described in paragraph (a) of this section; - (2) The authorization specifies either an individual or a position having responsibility for the overall operation of the regulated facility or activity such as the position of plant manager, operator of a well or well field, superintendent, position of equivalent responsibility, or an individual or position having overall responsibility for environmental matters of the company, (A duly authorized representative may thus be either a named individual or any individual occupying a named position.) and, - (3) The written authorization is submitted to the Director. - c.
 Changes to authorization.
-If an authorization under paragraph (b) of this section is no longer accurate because a different individual or position has responsibility for the overall operation of the facility, a new authorization satisfying the requirements of paragraph (b) of this section must be submitted to the Director prior to or together with any reports, information, or applications to be signed by an authorized representative. - d.
+If an authorization under paragraph (b) of this section is no longer accurate because a different individual or position has responsibility for the overall operation of the facility, a new authorization satisfying the requirements of paragraph (b) of this section must be submitted to the Director prior to or together with any reports, information, or applications to be signed by an authorized representative.

+d.
 Certification.
-Any person signing a document under paragraph (a) or (b) of this section shall make the following certification: - "I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
+Any person signing a document under paragraph (a) or (b) of this section shall make the following certification:

+"I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
 Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
-I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations." - 3.
-Transfer of permits; at 40 CFR 122.61. - a.
-Transfers by modification.
-Except as provided in paragraph (b) of this section, a permit may be transferred by the permittee to a new owner or operator only if the permit has been modified or revoked and reissued (under 40 CFR 122.62(b)(2)), or a minor modification made (under 40 CFR 122.63(d)), to identify the new permittee and incorporate such other requirements as may be necessary under CWA.
+I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations."

+3. Reopener Clause; at 40 CFR 122.44(c).